santhosh7403/realword-app-leptos-axum-sqlite/README.md

 `cargo leptos watch`  or `cargo leptos serve`

-This expects cargo-leptos is installed already, if you don't have `cargo-leptos` installed you can install it with
+This expects rust toolchains and cargo-leptos are installed already, if you don't have `cargo-leptos` installed you can install it with

 `cargo install cargo-leptos --locked`